 - Avianca Lifemiles is one of the strongest airline programs out there.
 This quirky Colombian airline’s miles are insanely versatile and lucrative.
 You can book domestic flights on United Airlines for fewer miles than United itself would charge.
 It’s also one of the best ways to book flights in business or first class to Asia.
 As a whole, LifeMiles mixes good rates on award flights with very low fees and no fuel surcharges.
 Considering many airlines pass on hundreds of dollars in fees, that’s a recipe for a great frequent flyer program.

 You like airline miles, right?
 How about some free miles?

 A few times every year, American Express teams up with a specific airline and give travelers a bonus to transfer their miles.
 From 10% extra to 30% or more, these bonuses are basically free airline miles.

 Virgin Atlantic has offered several 30% transfer bonuses within the last year.
 The same is true for Air France/KLM.
-British Airways, Iberia, and Aer Lingus – all part of the same parent company – offered an outstanding 40% bonus when transferring Amex points last year.
+British Airways, Iberia, and Aer Lingus – all part of the same parent company – offered an outstanding 40% bonus when transferring Amex points last year, too.

-And Chase doesn’t even try to compete.
-To date, Chase has never offered a similar multiplier bonus.
-It’s a big part of the reason why I think American Express points are more valuable than Chase.
+And Chase doesn’t even compete.
+To date, Chase has rarely offered a similar bonus.
+It’s a big part of the reason why we think American Express points are more valuable than Chase.

-Curious how to track when these transfer bonuses pop up.
-Log in to your Amex account and check out the list of transfer partners, or just follow us here at ThriftyTraveler.com.
+Curious how to track when these transfer bonuses pop up?
+Log in to your Amex account and check out the list of transfer partners, or just sign up for our daily newsletter.
 We’ll let you know as soon as one of these great offers pops up.